yigiterinc/yigiterinc/README.md

 ### Hi there, I'm Yigit 👋

 ## I'm a Software Engineer, MSc.
-Student at TUM and Blogger
+Student at TUM

 - 🔭  I am currently improving my AWS skills by building applications on cloud and deepening my knowledge about Docker 🐳  I am also learning more about Deep Learning in my MSc. studies.
 - 🥅  2022 Goals: Get AWS certified and be able to build, manage, deploy and monitor applications on cloud ☁️ and release at least 2 side-projects, publish blog posts as often as I can.